krrishghindanii/Rag-Exercise-Solutions-2/README.md

 ## Prerequisites

 - Python 3.8 or higher
+- **This project requires Python 3.10 or 3.11.**
+Python 3.12 is not yet fully supported by PyTorch and may lead to errors loading shared libraries (`libtorch_cpu.dylib`).

 - pip (Python package manager)
 - An OpenAI API key (for response generation)